os-cillation/easyfpga-sdk-java/wiki/cores/gpio8.md

 void setAllPins(int value)
 ```

 Initially, a certain pin (0 ..
 7) has to be configured to act as an output using the `makeOutput` method.
 Then its output level can be set with the `setOutput` method.
-By means of the `setAllPins` method, you can control the output levels of multiple pins.
+By means of the `setAllPins` method, you can control the output levels of all pins pins configured as outputs.
 Pin configured as inputs will not be affected by this method.

-#### Interrupts
+### Interrupts
 All pins can be configured to trigger an interrupt either on the rising or the falling edge.
 The are the methods involved:

 ```java